MathiasBuff/2D-LC-Vis/README.md

 - **D. Guillarme** and **M. Aebischer** for their guidance and expertise.
 - The **University of Geneva** for supporting this project.

----

-Let me know if you'd like to add, modify, or remove any sections!